 - Don’t burn trash is a wood stove as it can make for a chimney fire

 - Don’t leave a wood stove fire unattended or burning overnight

 - Don’t leave children unattended when the wood stove is in use

 Wood stoves are efficient for heating a room.
 By following these common sense rules and tips, you ensure your wood stove is less of a risk of being a fire hazard.

 Is your home safe?
-Call Alan Galvez Insurance at (937) 592-4871 for more information on Columbus home insurance.
+Call Alan Galvez Insurance at (937) 592-4871 for more information on Ohio home insurance.